eric4477/user-management-system/README.md

 # User Management System

-This is a User Management System built with React, utilizing a fake RESTful API from `dummy.json`.
+This is a User Management System built with React, utilizing a fake RESTful API from `dummyjson`.
 This project is designed for managing user data with a clean and responsive UI.
-You can choose any user from `dummy.json/users` to log in.
+You can choose any user from `dummyjson/users` to log in.

 ## Table of Contents
 - [Live Site](#live-site)